 Perhaps the biggest problem Polar may have is that, once the customer starts to think about buying a watch for sports, GPS is one of the first things to consider.
 Having the possibilities to use the phone's GPS is fine, but it's not always the solution for everything.

-In short, the Polar Unite is an interesting watch if you're a “gym animal” and you're not going out for a lot of sports outdoors.
-In that case the Unite has all the basics you need, to which all the advanced features offered by Polar (FitSpark, sleep analysis, etc) are added.
-But if you want to do sports outdoors it will be more interesting to opt for a solution with internal GPS.
+In short, the Polar Unite is an interesting watch if you're a "gym animal" and you're not going to be doing much outdoor sport.
+In that case the Unite has all the basics you need, plus all the advanced features offered by Polar (FitSpark, sleep analysis, etc).
+But if you want to do sports outdoors, it will be more interesting to opt for a solution with internal GPS.

 And with that... thanks for reading!